firebase/firebase-ios-sdk/Firestore/README.md

 ### Running Integration Tests

-By default, run integration tests against the Firestore Emulator.
+Prefer running the integration tests against the Firestore Emulator.
 This is much faster than running against production and does not require you to configure a Firestore-enabled project.

   * In a new terminal, run `scripts/run_firestore_emulator.sh` and leave it running.
   * In Xcode select the `Firestore_IntegrationTests_iOS` scheme (or macOS or tvOS).